 Massey’s nursing programmes are ranked as some of the best globally.
 Out of 800 of the world’s leading universities we were ranked in the top 100 in the QS World University Rankings.

 So why not join the hundreds of Massey nursing students gaining real work experience in hospitals, community health centers, hospices and mental health units throughout the country every year?
 Why not learn valuable new skills to ensure your success when you go to work in the real world?

 The Bachelor of Nursing programme includes science and social science papers related to health, integrated into nursing knowledge.
 Clinical learning takes place in many different areas including surgical, emergency, medical, mental health and primary care services.

 Isn’t it good to know that our high-quality degree provides the theoretical and practical knowledge required to work as a registered nurse?
 As our student, you will be well supported by clinical teachers who are themselves experienced registered nurses.

-Nursing is one of the most rewarding careers, as it is focused on supporting people, families, and communities to manage a wide range of health challenges.
-Nurses are involved in all areas of health care and can choose to specialise in particular areas, such as intensive care, community mental health, aged care, or children and adolescent nursing.
-They can also become a specialist in particular conditions, such as diabetes, respiratory care, or cancer nursing.
-Nurses can also choose to develop careers in health management, research, and teaching.
+Nursing is one of the most rewarding careers, as it is focused on supporting people, families and communities to manage a wide range of health challenges.
+Nurses are involved in all areas of health care and can choose to specialise in particular areas, such as intensive care, community mental health, aged care, or child and adolescent nursing.
+They can also become a specialist in particular conditions, such as diabetes, respiratory care or cancer nursing.
+Nurses can also choose to develop careers in health management, research and teaching.

-Many of our Bachelor of Nursing graduates continue with their studies after qualifying as registered nurses by undertaking a Master's degrees in Nursing.
-A number of our Master's in Nursing graduates have successfully gained registration as Nurse Practitioners with prescribing rights.
+Many of our Bachelor of Nursing graduates continue with their studies after qualifying as registered nurses by undertaking a master’s degree in nursing.
+A number of our Master of Nursing graduates have successfully gained registration as nurse practitioners with prescribing rights.
 We can also offer you a PhD in nursing.